mrshll1001/thesis/src/designing_accounting_tools.md

 To that end, an attempt at a federated approach was present in the design of these systems.
 As noted by others [@pine_institutional_2014], values are embedded in the design of systems and a (somewhat) federated approach allowed us to embed our own values into the applications and systems designed.
 Most prominent were the values of *Flexibility* and *Worker Control* (discussed earlier).
 These are embodied in a federated approach by decoupling components of what would normally be tightly bound.
 In this way, a worker may use a data collection tool without requiring an account on a platform, whilst an organisation may maintain an account on a hosted service but receive (and retrieve) data from other platforms of services.

 This additionally has the benefit of being able to add applications, services, and services to the federation very simply.
 Creating a potentially very large set of interfaces targeted at a wide variety of potential stakeholders.
 In this thesis, I concern myself with charity workers and thus the systems developed are targeted at their work; however the federated approach means that other interfaces, views, and interactions for working with the data may be developed *and deployed easily* with other stakeholder groups.
+In this way I hope the values embedded in the tools developed provide an alternative vision for accounting work where we stop interacting with systems and begin contributing to ecosystems.

+This section continues by providing an overview of how an attempt at federation was achieved technically.

 #### Data and API Standards
+In order to achieve interoperability and move towards a federated ecosystem, applications and services need a common language with which to communicate; allowing them to share and process data amongst themselves.

+##### Data
+A data standard is a way of defining rules that [dictate how data is described and recorded](https://www2.usgs.gov/datamanagement/plan/datastandards.php) in a particular use case

+##### API

 ### Rosemary Accounts